mopidy/mopidy/docs/devenv.rst

     cd ~/mopidy-dev/mopidy/

 With a fresh clone of the Git repo, you should start out on the ``develop`` branch.
-This is where all features for the next feature release lands.
+This is where all features for the next feature release land.
 To confirm that you're on the right branch, run::

     git branch